-A renal biopsy is the removal of a small piece of kidney tissue for examination.
+A kidney biopsy is the removal of a small piece of kidney tissue for examination.

-Kidney biopsy; Biopsy - kidney
+Renal biopsy; Biopsy - kidney

-How the test is performed
+How the Test is Performed

-- A biopsy needle goes through the skin to the surface of the kidney.
-You will be asked to take and hold a deep breath as the needle goes into the kidney.
+- The doctor inserts a biopsy needle through the skin to the surface of the kidney.
+You are asked to take and hold a deep breath as the needle goes into the kidney.

-If the health care provider is not using ultrasound guidance, you may be asked to take deep breaths to verify the needle is in place.
+- If the doctor is not using ultrasound guidance, you may be asked to take several deep breaths.
+This allows the doctor to know the needle is in place.

-- The doctor removes the biopsy needle.
-Pressure is applied to the biopsy site to stop the bleeding.
+- The needle is removed.
+Pressure is applied to the biopsy site to stop any bleeding.

 - After the procedure, a bandage is applied to the biopsy site.

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

 After the procedure, the area may feel tender or sore for a few days.

 You may see bright, red blood in the urine the first 24 hours after the test.
-If the bleeding lasts longer, tell your health care provider.
+If the bleeding lasts longer, tell your provider.

-Why the test is performed
+Why the Test is Performed

 An abnormal result means there are changes in the kidney tissue.
 This may be due to:

-Bleeding from the kidney (in rare cases, may require a blood transfusion)
+- Bleeding from the kidney (in rare cases, may require a blood transfusion)

-Bleeding into the muscle, which might cause soreness
+- Bleeding into the muscle, which might cause soreness

-Infection (small risk)
+- Infection (small risk)

-- Last Reviewed on 10/10/2011
+- Last reviewed on 8/31/2015